b-t-k/b-t-k.github.io/a-guide/a-guide.md

 ### Search and Replaces and Regexes
 **Coming soon:**
 - a beginners guide to regexes
+#### BBEdit searches

 #### A Basic Pattern
 Let's say you wanted to search for `<h2>This is the title</h2>` and replace it with `<h2 epub:type="title">This is the title</h2>`.
 First you identify the pattern, which in this case is text between two `<h2>` tags.
 Then you build a regex to identify this pattern:
 - `<h2>.*?</h2>`

 The `.*?` wildcards will find the `<h2>` tags with all text and characters between the two h2s.
 But in order to replace it we need to copy the text between the tags into the replace statement.
 This is accomplished by placing the wildcard pattern between in parentheses: `(.*?)`.
-This essentially writes that text into memory and can then be called back on the replace statement using a backslash and the number of the occurence.
+This essentially writes that text into memory and can then be called back on the replace statement using a backslash and the number of the occurrence.
 So...

 Find: `<h2>(.*?)</h2>`